mdsol/mauth-client-python/CONTRIBUTING.md

 ## Unit Tests

-1. Make any changes, update the tests and then run tests with `poetry run tox`
+1. Make any changes, update the tests and then run tests with `poetry run tox`.
-1. Coverage report can be viewed using `open htmlcov/index.html`
+1. Coverage report can be viewed using `open htmlcov/index.html`.
+1. Or if you don't care about tox, just run `poetry run pytest` or `poetry run pytest <SOME_FILE>`.